Frequently Asked Questions

 A) You would enroll in the DJ Professional Pet Assisted Therapy

 Program.
 Once successfully graduated you and your pet become eligible for credentialing through our professional organization, Windwalker.
+You first have to join Windwalker as only active members are

 Q) Once credentialed as a PPAT team where can my dog/pet and I work?